PG1003/bitmap/reference.md

 ### `to_hsl( color )`

-Returns the representation of `color` in HSL color model values.
+Returns the representation of `color` in HSL colorspace values.

 ### `to_hsv( color )`

-Returns the representation of `color` in HSV color model values.
+Returns the representation of `color` in HSV colorspace values.
 The fourth returned value is the alpha ranging from 0.0 up to 1.0.

 ### `to_Lab( color )`

-Returns the representation of `color` in CIE Lab color model values.
+Returns the representation of `color` in CIE Lab colorspace values.

 ### `to_rgba( color )`